 Guide piles generally involve dipping the first few lifts of the caisson, the submerge ends through open water then penetrates the soil.

-An open caisson usually made from wood, metal, reinforced concrete, it is also called “wells”.
+An open caisson usually made from wood, metal, reinforced concrete, is also called “well foundation”.

 2. Pneumatic Caisson Foundation: